-Captions and subtitles are available from the Subtitles menu if they are included in the video you are watching.
-To check to see which options are available for your video, click the Subtitles button .
+Captions and subtitles are available from the Subtitles menu when they're included in the video you're watching.
+To check to see which options are available for your video, click the Subtitles button.
 If captions or subtitles are available, this button appears in the navigation controls you see when you move your pointer over the video.

 If you prefer to use captions or subtitles for the deaf and hard of hearing, open System Preferences > Accessibility > Captions and select the option for Prefer Closed Captions and SDH.